PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ![Optional Text](/Rickdiculously%20Easy/_resources/SummerSafe.png)

-### Out of running the safe exe
+### Output from running the safe exe
 ```
 Past Rick to present Rick, tell future Rick to use GOD DAMN COMMAND LINE AAAAAHHAHAGGGGRRGUMENTS!
 ```
 So it looks like we need to use arguments when running the safe executable.
 However, I don't know what those are.

 I spent way to much time here.
-I first looked to see if the exe would print out a help page or anything close.
+First I looked to see if the exe would print out a help page or anything close.
 But it didn't.
-I reveiwed the last flag `journal.txt` and started attempting cmds like the ones below.
+I then reveiwed the last flag `journal.txt` and started attempting cmds like the ones below.
 ```
 ./safe  Here it is:
 ./safe Anyway.
 Here it is: